tidyverse/tidyverse.org/content/blog/tidyselect-1-2-0/index.md

 [tidyselect](https://tidyselect.r-lib.org/) 1.2.0 hit CRAN last week and includes a few updates to the syntax of selections in tidyverse functions like `dplyr::select(...)` and `tidyr::pivot_longer(cols = )`.

-tidyselect is a low-level package that implements the backend for selection contexts in tidyverse functions.
+tidyselect is a low-level package that provides the backend for selection contexts in tidyverse functions.
 A selection context is an argument like `cols` in [`pivot_longer()`](https://tidyr.tidyverse.org/reference/pivot_longer.html) or a set of arguments like `...` in [`select()`](https://dplyr.tidyverse.org/reference/select.html) [^1].
-In these special contexts, you can use a dialect of R that helps you create a selection of columns.
-You can select multiple columns with [`c()`](https://rdrr.io/r/base/c.html), a range of columns with `:`, and complex matches with selection helpers such as [`starts_with()`](https://tidyselect.r-lib.org/reference/starts_with.html).
+In these special contexts, you can use a domain specific language that helps you create a selection of columns.
+For example, you can select multiple columns with [`c()`](https://rdrr.io/r/base/c.html), a range of columns with `:`, and complex matches with selection helpers such as [`starts_with()`](https://tidyselect.r-lib.org/reference/starts_with.html).
 Under the hood, this selection syntax is interpreted and processed by the tidyselect package.

 In this post, we'll cover the most important [lifecycle changes](https://lifecycle.r-lib.org/articles/stages.html) in the selection syntax that tidyverse users should know about.
 You can see a full list of changes in the [release notes](https://tidyselect.r-lib.org/news/index.html#tidyselect-120).
 We'll start with a quick recap of what it means in practice for a feature to be deprecated or soft-deprecated.